 Read our guide on the best Museums in Chicago for further ideas.

 10. Lincoln Park Zoo

 One of the oldest in the country, the Lincoln Park Zoo is popular due to its great exhibits, and also because admission is free!

 With a focus on care, conservation, and community, kids will learn about the animals they are seeing and how we can help protect and care for them.
 With some great youth programs and even zoo camps, there are plenty of activities focused on the little ones.

-Whether it’s a ride on a carousel, little train, or visiting the petting zoo, your kid will be sure to have a blast.
+Whether it’s a ride on a carousel, a little train, or visiting the petting zoo, your kid will be sure to have a blast.

 11. Shedd Aquarium

-The Shedd Aquarium originally opened back in 1930 and has been a major destination ever since, often being the most visit aquarium in the U.S. With new additions and over 32,000 animals, there is a lot to see.
+The Shedd Aquarium originally opened back in 1930 and has been a major destination ever since, often being the most visited aquarium in the U.S. With new additions and over 32,000 animals, there is a lot to see.

 The aquarium is located on the Lake Michigan shore as part of a lakeside campus that is also home to the Field Museum of Natural History and the Adler Planetarium, so you can have a full day of exploring without going far.

 Little ones will have plenty to do, including exploring the Wild Reef, getting hands-on in the Polar Play Zone, and getting to know the animals that call the neighboring Great Lakes home.